 Important Planning Information

-The cable way to Cima Tofana operates from mid-June through mid-September.
+The cable way to Cima Tofana operates from mid-June through late-September.
 For the exact dates of operation, visit the official website.

 The cable ways to Ra Valles and Col Druscie operate all year.
 In the winter months, this area is a popular skiing destination.

 Do you need to purchase your ticket in advance?
-When we did this (July 2022), we walked right up to the ticket booth and bought our tickets.
+When we did this, we walked right up to the ticket booth and bought our tickets.
 There was no line.
 In fact, there weren’t a lot of people doing this.
-The hiking trails and Lago di Braies had much larger crowds than this, so this was actually a nice break from the summer crowds.
+Lago di Braies, Seceda, and Marmolada and had larger crowds than this, so this was actually a nice break from the summer crowds.

 Tofana Freccia Cable Car View